BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Quick Start Installation Guide

-Swarmathon-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 16.04 LTS (Xenial Xerus) and ROS Kinetic Kame.
+SwarmBaseCode-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 16.04 LTS (Xenial Xerus) and ROS Kinetic Kame.
 Other systems are untested and are therefore not supported at this time.

 ##### 1. Install ROS Kinetic Kame